Federal Government College, Ikot Ekpene

 Federal Government College, Ikot Ekpene (FGCIK) is a secondary school located in Ikot Ekpene, Akwa Ibom State, Nigeria.
-The school was created by the Nigerian government in 1973 as one of the federally funded "Unity schools" to bring together students from regions across Nigeria.
+The school was created by the Nigerian government in 1973 as one of the federally funded unity schools to bring together students from regions across Nigeria.
 The school has facilities for both boarding and day students.
 Students (boys and girls) range from Junior Secondary One (JS1) through Senior Secondary Three (SS3).
-Students must complete the Federal Common Entrance Exams in order to apply for attendance.
+Students must complete the Federal Common Entrance Exams to apply for attendance.

-Federal Government College Ikot Ekpene has very strong alumni associations in the United Kingdom, United States and Nigeria with the Lagos chapter being the most active alumni association.
+Federal Government College Ikot Ekpene has very strong alumni associations in the United Kingdom, United States, and Nigeria with the Lagos chapter being the most active alumni association.